Rangoric/BattleTech-Campaign/Jasmine.md

 Husband died in a skirmish with bandits, while driving a truck that was attacked by some bandits.
 Their son, Clem, is an accountant.

-## Amber - Infantry Platoon XO & Younger Daughter of Iris
+## Amber - Infantry Platoon XO & Younger Sister of Iris

 Just like Jasmine and Ambrosia are very different, Iris and Amber have a similar difference.